 Upskilling doesn’t have to be about coding.
 It is simply about staying relevant and ensuring you can survive in this digital disruption of our economy.

 If you have yet to use your $500 SkillsFuture Credit, you may wish to consider tapping on it (I used mine to learn Malay.).

 Other resources include NAV University which has monthly talks for anyone who wants to get better at money from saving, protection, investment, debt management, home planning, retirement and more.
 If you’re student, you may also follow this Students Only Telegram to get hacks and tips on how to get better at money

 Lastly, do not forget to network.

 Networking can help you to find a job faster if you were to lose yours.
-Employee referrals continue to be employers’ top source of hires, delivering more than 30 percent of all hires overall in 2016 and 45 percent of internal hires, recently released data show.
+Employee referrals continue to be employers’ top source of hires, delivering more than 30 percent of all hires overall in 2016 and 45 percent of internal hires.

 It also have several other benefits such as helping you to identify industry trends, understand market rate for your salary.

 My advice would be to approach it with the mindset of how you can help the other person.